sanjeevbhusal/100-Days-Of-DevOps/kubernetes/ReadMe.md

 In a way, you could say that a service behaves like a server.
 It listens for incoming requests and forwards them to the appropriate pods, using the load balancing algorithm configured for the service.

 The service's IP address and port number can be used by clients to connect to the service, just like they would with a server.
-The service then uses the selected load balancing algorithm to determine which pod to forward the request to.
+The service then uses the selected load balancing algorithm to determine which pod to forward the rIs it because I can configure multiple port forwarding rules in a single service based upon the request service receivesequest to.

 So, in summary, a Kubernetes service behaves like a server in that it listens for incoming requests and forwards them to the appropriate backend pods using load balancing.
 However, it is important to note that a service is not a server in the traditional sense, as it does not host any application code itself, but rather acts as a layer of abstraction over the pods that actually host the application code.